jsaleix/obs-widgets/doc/widgets/counters.md

 ## Api requests

-It is possible to increment or decrement a row from a counter without using the web app by sending http request.
+It is possible to increment or decrement a row from a counter without using the web app by sending an http request.

 From the Controls Panels it is possible to directly copy the url related to the row and already including the secret mandatory to update it.